roblatour/OMVBackup/README.md

 7. The option 'Send command output via email' may be checked if within the OMV web interface System - Notifications - Settings is enabled
 8. Save and apply pending changes

-You can test this by clicking on the task and then clicking on the right arrow run icon in the horizontal menu bar.
+You can run this by clicking on the task and then clicking on the right arrow run icon in the horizontal menu bar.
-However, if you do this your OMV web interface connection should almost immediately be disconnected as the first thing the shell does, prior to making backup, is (as mentioned above) take the OMV web interface offline and put the OS drive in read only mode for the time needed to do the backup.
+However, if you do this your OMV web interface connection should almost immediately be disconnected as the first thing the shell does, prior to making backup, is take the OMV web interface offline and put the OS drive in read only mode for the time needed to do the backup (as mentioned above).
 Having that said, while the backup is running you will still have direct, SSH and OMV managed file accesses (also as mentioned above).

 ## When the backup is finished
 If you need to restore your OS + OMV drive then having easy access to the either the backup image file or the compressed backup image file will be important.
 Accordingly, it is best to copy at least one of these files to an easy to access location not managed by OMV.

-Optionally, you can flash it to a suitable backup drive (more information directly below)
+Before relying on your backup, consider testing it by restoring the data to a secondary drive and confirming that the drive works seamlessly in your OMV setup (more information directly below).

 ## Restoring from the backup
-Use a tool such as Raspberry Pi Imager to flash the image to another drive of the same capacity or greater.
+Use a tool such as the Raspberry Pi Imager to flash the image to another drive of the same capacity or greater.
-Of note, with Raspberry Pi Imager the compressed image file may be used without uncompromising it
+Of note, with the Raspberry Pi Imager the compressed image file may be used without first needing to uncompromising it

 If you use Raspberry Pi Imager

-Click on 'Operating System' - 'Use Custom' - and select your compressed (or uncompressed) backup file
+Click on 'Operating System' - 'Use Custom' - and select your uncompressed or compressed backup file

 Click on 'Choose Storage' - select your USB to be flashed